 Serving Suggestions

 These protein muffins are perfect for breakfast.
-I like to have two of them with my morning coffee.
+I like to have one or two of them with my morning coffee, as shown in the photo below.

 They're also excellent as an afternoon snack.
 I often pair one of them with a glass of almond milk for a delightful afternoon pick-me-up.